 - Favorite Activity: Canoeing

-Paul Schmidt - Director of New Business
+Paul Schmidt - Director of Client Relationships

 “This is my Clark Kent disguise.”

 Paul has owned and operated a successful comedy club, so if the glasses trick in his second photo above make you snicker, just say you’re laughing with him, not at him.
-Paul really loves the people part of his job – talking with them, helping them make their jobs easier – so new business really is his sweet spot.
+Paul really loves the people part of his job – talking with them, helping them make their jobs easier – so nurturing client relationships really is his sweet spot.
 And it’s a natural extension of his 20-plus-year background in broadcast media, where he served as a radio on-air talent, digital content director, and digital sales manager.
-He also serves as VP of programming for the Richmond chapter of the American Marketing Association.
+He also serves as VP of Programming for the Richmond chapter of the American Marketing Association.
 Paul is an avid sports fan and still cheers for his hometown Baltimore Orioles and Ravens, but he is now head over heels in love with Richmond – the Flying Squirrels, VCU basketball and UR football are his teams, too.
 But his real passion and greatest accomplishment?
 His son, Robbie.

 - Favorite Book: The Norton Anthology of English Literature

 Chris May - UX Designer and Software Product Engineer